|

 high esteem; concrete judicial decisions are not officially considered as a

+source of law.
 Source of the laws of the PRC: In

 retrospective review, the formation and progression of the modern legal system